Messere/foo_strm/README.md

 # foo_strm

 [Kodi](https://kodi.tv/) supports simple, one item playlists, containing a single URL to stream.
-This tiny component adds support for `.strm` files.
+This tiny component adds support for `.strm` files to [foobar2000](http://foobar2000.com/).

+## What are .strm files?

-`.strm` are basically text files with `.strm` extension with URL inside:
+`.strm` are basically text files with `.strm` extension containing single URL inside, e.g.:

 ```text
 http://radiojazzfm.radiokitstream.org/radiojazzfm.mp3
 ```

-If you save this line as "RadioJazzFm.strm" file, you cand open it in Kodi and play the stream. `Foo_strm` plugin allows doing the same in [foobar2000](http://foobar2000.com/), assuming that stream format is supported.
+If you save this line as "RadioJazzFm.strm" file, you cand open it in Kodi and play the stream. `Foo_strm` plugin allows doing the same in foobar2000, assuming that stream format is supported.

 See more details about `.strm` files [here](https://kodi.wiki/view/Internet_video_and_audio_streams#The_.STRM_file_method:).